prebid/prebid.github.io/dev-docs/modules/realTimeData.md

 ## How It Works

-1. The publisher builds Prebid.js with the optional Real Time Data module and the specific ID sub-module they would like to include. e.g. "gulp build --modules=realTimeData,browsiRtdProvider"
+1. The publisher builds Prebid.js with the optional Real Time Data module and the specific ID sub-module they would like to include.
 1. The page defines User ID configuration in `pbjs.setConfig()`
 1. When `setConfig()` is called, the sub-module is invoked, which may result in a call to a real-time data endpoint.
 1. If the option to delay the auction is enabled, Prebid.js will wait up to the supplied time limit before starting the auction.